anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 * Control how students and teachers access and share classroom information.
 * Apply school security requirements to devices and apps.

-Intune for Education offers an online portal to add and manage both iOS and Windows devices.
+The Intune for Education online portal that is optimized to add and manage iOS and Windows school devices.
 From the portal, remotely assign, change, and monitor device settings and apps.
 Outside of the portal, Intune for Education supports the Take a Test app, which allows teachers to assess student progress directly from classroom devices.

 In addition to the education-focused online portal, you'll have access to other management tools:
 * Microsoft Intune in the Azure portal, the [full device, app, and user management experience](https://docs.microsoft.com/intune/understand-explore/introduction-to-microsoft-intune)